 Dosage Form: injection, powder, lyophilized, for solution

-To reduce the development of drug-resistant bacteria and maintain the effectiveness of rifampin for injection, USP and other antibacterial drugs, rifampin should be used only to treat or prevent infections that are proven or strongly suspected to be caused by bacteria.
+To reduce the development of drug-resistant bacteria and maintain the effectiveness of rifampin for injection and other antibacterial drugs, rifampin should be used only to treat or prevent infections that are proven or strongly suspected to be caused by bacteria.

 Rifampin Injection Description